bglamadrid/pugtail/README.md

   - Scripts to include common design feats
     - `/src/lib/scrolling_animations.ts` provides a TS type and an RxJS function to easily include animations triggered when scrolling down to elements targetted by query selectors.
     - `/src/lib/splides.ts` exports a typed function to invoke `Splide`s in your page with very little code.
-    - `/src/scripts/contact.ts` is a simple script to provide submission of a contact form with .
+    - `/src/scripts/contact.ts` is a simple script to provide submission of a contact form.
 It depends on an environment file to provide some variables, read section `Building in production mode` below.
+    - `/src/scripts/mobile_nav.ts` does minor DOM changes in order to provide a responsive navigation menu with a toggle button, akin to most frameworks and CMS.
     - All of these are included in the packaged `index.pug.example` file
-  - Pug mixin functions
+  - Pug mixin functions used as building blocks
     - Header & footer
     - Contact form
     - Google Maps iFrame Embed